quixio/tutorial-code/generate-events/README.md

 `generate-events.py` - this is the main service code to generate events from time series values.
 It uses the events to delimit a time window in which average pressure is calculated.
 Both events are published to an output topic, and the average pressure within the time window is also published to an output topic.

-`handle-events.py` - shows a simple event handler routine that could be used to handle the genrated events in another process in the pipeline.
+`handle-events.py` - shows a simple event handler routine that could be used to handle the generated events in another process in the pipeline, if required.

 See also the [Quix documentation](https://quix.io/docs).